headspace

 Do you tell people what I say?

-At headspace Southport we take your privacy very seriously and anything you say to us is confidential.
+At headspace Upper Coomera, we take your privacy very seriously and anything you say to us is confidential.
 If your information needs to be given to other people or organisations we will ask you first for your permission.
 The only time we would talk to someone else without your permission is if you tell us that you are going to hurt yourself or someone else, or if we are required to by law.
 Keeping you and other people safe is our main priority.

 What if I'm not ready to speak to someone face-to-face?